aimhigherweb/iec_website/content/author/millie-meegan.md

 photo: /uploads/millie-22.png
 order: 7
 ---
 Millie joined Innovative Eye Care as a therapeutic optometrist after graduating from Flinders University with a Masters of Optometry.
-Throughout her studies, she worked closely with the optometric team over a period of 5 years in the care of patients at the clinic.
-She has also thoroughly enjoyed working with underserved communities in recent years.
+Throughout her studies, she worked closely with the optometric team over a period of 5 years at the clinic in caring for patients.
+She has also thoroughly enjoyed outreach optometry in recent years, working with Indigenous communities and underserved schools.

-As a result, she is proficient in managing patients with keratoconus, myopia, glaucoma and dry eye disease as well as soft and rigid contact lens wearers and children.
-Millie has an interest in all areas within the scope of optometry, but finds cases where standard of living can be improved the most rewarding.
+She is proficient in managing patients with keratoconus, myopia and dry eye disease.
+She has an interest in contact lenses, both rigid and soft.
+Millie enjoys working within the full scope of optometry, but finds cases where standard of living can be improved the most rewarding.